I am so excited to share with you my little boy's nursery today!

 The side table was sitting around my parent's house and was black, but a nice coat of lime green spray paint made it a really fun piece for the room.

 Our house had roll up shades when we bought it that are not the most attractive.
 Instead of spending a small fortune to replace the shade, I followed this tutorial to cover it with fabric and then bought this inexpensive navy blue roman shade which pulls down easily at sleepy time to block most of the light.

 I also covered the white lamp shade with some scrap fabric from the sheets using a hot glue gun.

 Storage is a must, so we purchased this dresser from Ikea and I love that it is a bit taller than a standard dresser which makes changing diapers easy on the ol' back.
 I painted some old frames I had navy blue and and hung them using my perfect gallery wall system.

-This bookshelf can eventually go on it’s side if necessary and is perfect for toy storage.
+The bookshelf can eventually go on its side if necessary and is perfect for toy storage.
 The bins were made by yours truly with this fun elephant print.

 There are of course little tweaks that I still need to take care of, because I don't ever feel like a room is all the way done, but so far so good.

 I love the way it has turned out and the little touches that I have been able to make myself.

 Ready to create a home that feels like you without the overwhelm?

 Inside my course, Style Your Way Home, I'll teach you my step-by-step approach to discovering your unique design style and how to incorporate all the styles you love into your own home design plan.
 Plus, you'll learn my simple 4 step process to to apply your decor plan to any room in your home so you can make quick and confident decisions and create a home that feels like YOU.